cics-syslab/MAGI/README.md

 ## Building from Source

-If you prefer to build the application from source, follow the instructions in the [Build](https://github.com/cics-syslab/MAGI/wiki/Build) page.
+If you prefer to build the application from source, follow the instructions in the [Build](https://github.com/cics-syslab/MAGI/wiki/Build).

 ## Usage

 Access the web interface through http://host:port

-For detailed usage instructions, please refer to the [Usage page](https://github.com/cics-syslab/MAGI/wiki/Usage).
+For detailed usage instructions, please refer to [Usage](https://github.com/cics-syslab/MAGI/wiki/Usage).

 ## Contributing

 We welcome contributions!
-Please check out our [Contributing page](https://github.com/cics-syslab/MAGI/wiki/Contributing) for guidelines.
+Please check out our [Contributing](https://github.com/cics-syslab/MAGI/wiki/Contributing) page for guidelines.

 ---